Constrained Attack-Resilient Estimation of Stochastic Cyber-Physical Systems: Preliminaries

+The adopted attack model in~\eqref{eq: sys} is known as the FDI attack that is a very general type of attack, and includes physical attacks, Trojans, replay attacks, overflow bugs, packet injection, etc~\cite{guo2018roboads}.
+Because of this generality, this attack model has been widely used in CPS security literature (e.g.,~\cite{pasqualetti2013attack,teixeira2015secure,yong2015resilients}).

 In the cyber-space, digital attack signals could be unconstrained, but their impact on the physical world is restricted by physical and operational constraints (i.e., $\vx_k$ and $\vd_k$ are constrained).
-Any physical constraints and ability limitations on attack signals and states are presented by known inequality constraints
+For example, a vehicle has a limit on acceleration, velocity, steering angle, and change of steering angle.
+Any physical constraints and ability limitations on attack signals and states are presented by the inequality constraints

 where matrices $\mathcal{A}_k$, $\mathcal{B}_k$, and vectors $\vb_k$, $\vc_k$ are known and bounded with appropriate dimensions.
 Throughout this paper, we assume that the feasible sets of the constraints in~\eqref{eq: const} are non-empty.